Muzalevsky/runwayLaneDetection/README.md

   > Check if you need to ignore large reports or keep them in Git LFS
 - [configs](configs) - configuration files directory
 - [scripts](scripts) - repository service scripts
-  > These ones are not included into the pakckage if you build one - these scripts are only for usage with repository
+  > These ones are not included into the package if you build one - these scripts are only for usage with repository
 - [lane_detection_medium](lane_detection_medium) - source files of the project
 - [.editorconfig](.editorconfig) - configuration for [editorconfig](https://editorconfig.org/)
 - [.flake8](.flake8) - [flake8](https://github.com/pycqa/flake8) linter configuration